But with so many intranet solutions available, how do you decide on the best one for your specific need?

 Local support becomes crucial during implementation and ongoing operations, particularly for organisations handling sensitive data or operating in regulated industries.

 If you're looking for an Australian-built intranet platform with unlimited user licensing and dedicated local support, Elcom is a proven choice used by government agencies, healthcare organisations, retail companies, and education institutions across Australia.
+With over 25 years in the Australian market, an award-winning track record, and a partnership approach that continues well beyond go-live, Elcom is built to grow with your organisation.

 Why choose Elcom?